Arwakamal/Products-App/README.md

 ## Features
 - Displays a list of products in a RecyclerView
 - Each product item shows the product image, title, price, and rating
-- Clicking on a product item navigates to a details screen
-- Details screen shows additional product information, such as description, category, brand, availability status, and reviews
-- Implements search functionality to filter the product list
 - Supports both portrait and landscape orientations

 ## Tech Stack